unravelin/homebrew-tools/README.md

 When you update all repos the usual way, it will also update Ravelin's tap.
 Whenever new version appears, you will see it while searching.

 Unfortunately, since we need to keep Protobuf at specific version.
 That means, each version is a separate formula.
-All you need to is as follows.
+All you need to do is as follows.

 Uninstall current version.